-Students consider the changing nature of terrorism, the motivations of terrorists, and the policy challenges for the United States.
+Students consider the changing nature of terrorism, the motivations of terrorists, and the policy challenges for the U.S.

 - Explore the human dimension of the September 11 attacks by conducting an interview.